Seminars & Events

 For a list of upcoming seminars, visit our calendar.

 The Department of Immunobiology holds a yearly retreat, which provides an exceptional opportunity for the communication of ideas and results and the development of a sense of community among the members of the department.
 The retreat includes faculty presentations but heavily emphasizes informal workshops, organized and chaired by graduate students and postdocs, in which these trainees can present and discuss recent data.
-The next Immunobiology Retreat will be held April 22-23, 2013 at the Jiminy Peak Mountain Resort, Hancock, MA.
+The next Immunobiology Retreat will be held October 20-21, 2014 at the Heritage Hotel and Conference Center in Southbury, CT.

 The Department of Immunobiology holds weekly seminars which brings in immunologists from around the world to present their research to the department (graduate students and postdocs in the department invite and host several of these speakers each year, including taking them to dinner).